deep-learning-mit/staging/_posts/2023-11-08-mapreason.md

 ## Investigating the failure points of LVLMs on coregistration

-The figures presented in the beginning of the blog post demonstrating some examples in our proposed dataset give a clue of the variance in difficulty of the examples in the dataset, where some samples are easy to identify as positive pairs and others much harder to do so.
+The figures presented in the beginning of the blog post demonstrating some examples in our proposed dataset give a clue of the variance in the difficulty of the examples in the dataset, where some samples are easy to identify as positive pairs and others much harder to do so.

 Thus, to get a better insight into the model's performance and investigate its failure points, we investigate some examples where the models made confidently wrong predictions.
 Here, we focus on a single model, FLAVA, which was our best-performing LVLM.
 In the figure below, we investigate both false positives with the highest predicted positive label and false negatives with the highest predicted negative label.
 The figure contains the 9 examples where the model generated a very high (very low) score while the true label was positive (negative).